Macy's should have been told about Penney deal: ex-Martha chair

-NEW YORK (Reuters) - Macy’s Inc (M.N) should have had a chance to match rival J.C.
-Penney’s (JCP.N) offer to carry Martha Stewart products in its stores, the former chairman of Stewart’s company testified on Thursday.
+NEW YORK, March 7 (Reuters) - Macy’s Inc should have had a chance to match rival J.C.
+Penney’s offer to carry Martha Stewart products in its stores, the former chairman of Stewart’s company testified on Thursday.

 Macy’s sued MSLO and J.C.
 Penney last year after the companies announced an agreement to sell a line of Martha Stewart products.
 Macy’s claims the deal breaches a contract it has to sell Martha Stewart home goods in certain exclusive categories, including cookware, bedding and bath.